TheTimewaster/th-components-starter/README.md

 Please try to separate types, SCSS style and Vue SFC to separate files.
 Especially SCSS stylesheets need to be separate files, since they can be imported individually without using the whole css file.

 ### Export components and composables
-In order to export components and composables and get the support for typings you have to add the components and composables
+In order to export components and composables and get the support for typings you have to add the components and composables in the corresponding `index.ts`.

 Components